kubernetes/kompose/docs/architecture.md

 ## Loader

-Loader reads input file (now `kompose` supports [Docker Compose](https://docs.docker.com/compose) v1, v2 and [Docker Distributed Application Bundle](https://blog.docker.com/2016/06/docker-app-bundle/) file) and converts it to KomposeObject.
+Loader reads input file (now `kompose` supports [Docker Compose](https://docs.docker.com/compose) v1, v2 and converts it to KomposeObject.

 Loader is represented by a Loader interface: